cloudcake/laravel-shovel/docs/README.md

 Shovel will automatically cast paginated objects, models, collections and resource object to their appropriate formats so you don't need to.

 ## Basic
+**NOTE:** The response code returned in the body payload will be set as the actual HTTP header response code as well.

 ### Regular Responses